yguitton/training-material/topics/statistics/tutorials/loris_model/tutorial.md

 questions:
 - How can the LORIS LLR6 model published by Chang et al., 2024 be reproduced?
 - Which tools can be used in Galaxy to obtain a logistic regression model?
-- How can I evaluate the model to confirm its performance?
+- How can the model be evaluated to confirm its performance?
 objectives:
 - Use a large dataset of immune checkpoint blockade (ICB)-treated and non-ICB-treated patients across 18 solid tumor types, encompassing a wide range of clinical, pathologic and genomic features to build a Machine Learning Model.
 - Build a Machine Learning model using PyCaret in Galaxy.